lucasjoliveau/doc/fr/developer/reference/frontend/javascript_reference.md

 ## Notifications

-The Odoo framework has a standard way to communicate various information to the user: notifications, which are displayed on the top right of the user interface.
+The Konvergo ERP framework has a standard way to communicate various information to the user: notifications, which are displayed on the top right of the user interface.